marta-araldo/hello-world-/README.md

 # hello-world-
 project learn how to code

-hi everyone
+Hi everyone

-I am italian and I love cooking.
-So cliché, I know!
+I am learning how to code!